racoffey/ImageAnalyser/README.md

 4. "Text" returns the textual content of the image.
 If the language of the textual content is not English it is automatically translated to English using Google's Transation API.

 The analysis results are stored and are available as a collection view.
 Earlier results can be updated with new analyses if wished by the user.

+The first time the app is opened the user is presented with basic instructions in the intial view.
+These are replaced by the simple command - "Select image to analyse", when the app is re-opened.

 SETUP